-The fund is diversified across a range of assets reflecting its cautious risk budget.
-This includes a selection of shares that we believe are attractively valued, as well as quality income assets.
+The fund is diversified across a range of assets reflecting its dual objectives of reasonable growth and capital stability.
+This includes a selection of shares we believe are attractively valued and may offer strong long-term returns, as well as strategic positions in quality income assets.